 The famous Fountain of Four Rivers steals all the attention of visitors and is one of the best fountains in Rome.
 It is a huge sculptural ensemble made of marble bench and features an Egyptian obelisk, with a height of up to 16 meters.
 It is located in the central area of this square and is the most outstanding of the 3 fountains.

 Its name, which is Fontana dei Quattro Fiumi in Italian, is due to the 4 statues that compose it.
 These are an allegorical representation of 4 rivers: the Silver, the Danube, the Nile and the Ganges.
 These were the largest and most important known during the time when it was built.

 This work is attributed to the popular sculptor Bernini and was commissioned by Pope Innocent X. The fountain was sculpted in 1651 and also contains representations of significant animals.
-Among these are the alligator, the horse, the snake and the lion, which correspond to the different continents.
+Among these the alligator, the horse, the snake and the lion, which correspond to the different continents.
 It is a must stop on any of the best guided tours of Rome.

 Visit the interesting Gladiators Museum

 If you want to enjoy an excellent Roman exhibition, you can not miss the interesting Gladiators Museum, located in the same square.
 There you can witness various weapons and the type of clothing worn by the gladiators who lived at that time.
 You will be transported to the past reliving the epic battles of those men.

 You will get, through an audio-guide, details related to those soldiers who fought amazing fights to the death.
 You will also be allowed to take pictures of this fine collection displayed in this small but attractive place.

 Clearly this visit will add some variety to your trip, and you can do it with your family or friends.
 It is also one of the things you can do in Rome with children; I bet they will be fascinated by the gladiators' weapons and costumes.

 Tickets and opening hours of the Gladiators Museum in Piazza Navona